 There’s been a lot of conversation lately about the use of call tracking numbers and their risks to local marketing through the disruption of a business’s NAP (Name | Address | Phone) – the key elements for driving online visibility for small business.

-There’s no need to reinvent the wheel here – HowStuffWorks did an excellent job at identifying the segments of a telephone number and even goes as far as drawing parallels to it and to the vital elements of a business for local marketing – their address(as an element of NAP).
+There’s no need to reinvent the wheel here – HowStuffWorks did an excellent job of identifying the segments of a telephone number and even goes as far as drawing parallels to it and the vital elements of a business for local marketing – their address(as an element of NAP).

 Consider this phone number for reference 123-456-7890

-- Area Code (123) – the first element of a phone number – this designates a specific geographical region, such as a city, county, or part of a state.
+- Area Code (123) – the first element of a phone number – this designates a particular geographical region, such as a city, county, or part of a state.